keyboard2769/nb-nextzz/README.md

 - [ ] $ tre
 - [ ] $ dos
 - [ ] $ uno
+- [ ] $ current slot overwhelming coloring
+- [ ] $ maybe feeder flux have to be a 'double-linear' model by its evil naturally ?
+        .. say, you've got a model composed as (100rpm, 10tph, 900rpm, 60tph)
+        .. speed under 100rpm have to compromise a model
+        .. that composed as (0rpm, 0tph, 100rpm, 10tph), which is a different model
 - [ ] $ let feeder ratio adjust based on tph value
 - [ ] $ refine case test of pid controller to have target manipulation
 - [ ] $ a linear pane with blocks of 'zero' and 'span' button